9e-Docteur/ApareProject/readme.md

 Project created for private use only.

 # Licence
-You can copy somes part of the code, view and learn from it. **but you cannot take the whole code or project**.
+You can copy somes part of the code, view and learn from it. **but you cannot take the whole code or project!!**.

+# Project State
+In dev state!
+Working a lot on!